rickroll747/USBLogger/README.md

 AT usbbasher@gmail.com.

 # Warning!
-I Am Not Responsible For Any Problems Here, This Is Only For Educational Purposes.
+I Am Not Responsible For Any Problems Or Consequences Here, This Is Only For Educational Purposes.